ICanBoogie/ActiveRecord/README.md

 ### One-to-many relation (has_many)

 A one-to-many relation can be established between two models.
 For instance, an article having many comments.
-The relation is specified with the `HAS_MANY` attribute or the `has_many()` method of the parent model.
+The relation is specified with the [HasMany](lib/ActiveRecord/Schema/HasMany.php) attribute.
 A getter is added to the active record class of the model and returns a [Query][] instance when it is accessed.

 The following example demonstrates how a one-to-many relation can be established between the "articles" and "comments" models, while creating the models: